joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Scenario check**
 Add Time, Reset or Trouble and what happenst then?
-I: Continuity check: Softfail: Azure frontdoor cert-renewal might be broken when Cloudflare's proxy in DNS is enabled on the CNAME record of www.domain.tld.
+I.: Continuity check: Softfail: Azure frontdoor cert-renewal might be broken when Cloudflare's proxy in DNS is enabled on the CNAME record of www.domain.tld.
 However, Cloudflare is terminating SSL for visitors, not Azure Frontdoor and afdverify.www.domain.tld is active without proxy; so maybe that is enough to proof ownership for automatic certificate renewal.
-II: Reboot check: no issues predicted
+II.: Reboot check: no issues predicted
-III: Trouble check: Cloudflare's Always-On and other options deliver a lot of resilience; in combination with frontdoor's backendpool with two serving entities there is even redundancy.
+III.: Trouble check: Cloudflare's Always-On and other options deliver a lot of resilience; in combination with frontdoor's backendpool with two serving entities there is even redundancy.

 **Monthly total: +-19 euro based on 0,61 euro per day** Can you do better for the A,B,C,(D) requirements?